EmptyOps/parse-os/README.md

 	```
 	git checkout -b issue/your-issue-name
 	```
-- Branches help keep your changes separate from the main code.Create a new branch whenever you fix a bug, add a new feature, or improve existing code — this keeps your work clean and easy to review.
+&nbsp;&nbsp;- Branches help keep your changes separate from the main code.Create a new branch whenever you fix a bug, add a new feature, or improve existing code — this keeps your work clean and easy to review.

 3. Make and Test Changes